Cricut Printer – Do Cricut Machines Print?

 Cricut machines do look a little like printers, and so it’s totally understandable why you might think they can print, but they do not!

 The two best Cricut cutting machines are the Cricut Maker and the Cricut Explore Air 2.
-Here are some resources to find out more about these machines:
+The Cricut Maker is the more recent and better of the two.

 So while Cricut machines can’t print, they can be used in conjunction with printers.
-Cricut printable vinyl or Cricut printable sticker paper can be used with the print and cut feature.
+Cricut printable vinyl or sticker paper can be used with the print and cut feature.

 Using Cricut With A Printer

 I hope this short post has helped you to understand what a Cricut is and what it can do.
-Or, at least, that it has directed you to resources that can.
-While you have not found a Cricut printer, I’m sure you agree, the Cricut cutting machines are far better as is.
+Does Cricut print?
+No. While you have not found a Cricut printer, I’m sure you agree, the Cricut cutting machines are still pretty awesome.

 (Please note: This post contains affiliate links.
 Read our full disclosure policy here.)